Neighborhood Attention Transformer: Method

 \subsection{Neighborhood Attention Transformer}

 NAT embeds inputs using 2 consecutive $3 \times 3$ convolutions with $2 \times 2$ strides, resulting in a spatial size $1/4$th the size of the input.
-This is similar to using a patch and embedding layer with $4 \times 4$ patches, but it utilizes overlapping convolutions instead of non-overlapping ones.
+This is similar to using a patch and embedding layer with $4 \times 4$ patches, but it utilizes overlapping convolutions instead of non-overlapping ones to introduce useful inductive biases~\cite{wu2021cvt,hassani2021escaping}.
 On the other hand, using overlapping convolutions would increase cost, and two convolutions incurs more parameters.
-However, we handle that by reconfiguring the model, which results in a better trade-off.

-NAT consists of 4 levels, each followed by a \textbf{downsampler} (except the last).
-Downsamplers decrease cut spatial size in half, while doubling the number of channels.
+However, we handle that by re-configuring the model, which results in a better trade-off.
+NAT consists of 4 levels, each followed by a downsampler (except the last).
+Downsamplers cut spatial size in half, while doubling the number of channels.
 We use $3 \times 3$ convolutions with $2 \times 2$ strides, instead of $2 \times 2$ non-overlapping convolutions that Swin uses (patch merge).
-Since the tokenizer downsamples by a factor of $4$, our model produces feature maps of sizes $\frac{H}{4} \times \frac{W}{4}$, $\frac{H}{8} \times \frac{W}{8}$, $\frac{H}{16} \times \frac{W}{16}$, and $\frac{H}{32} \times \frac{W}{32}$.
-This change is motivated by previous successful CNN structures, and it allows for easier transfer of pre-trained models to downstream tasks.
-It was also motivated by the recent success of other hierarchical attention-based methods, such as PVT~\cite{wang2021pyramid}, ViL~\cite{zhang2021multi}, Swin Transformer~\cite{liu2021swin} and Focal Transformer~\cite{yang2021focal}.
-Additionally, we utilize LayerScale~\cite{touvron2021going} for stability when training larger models.
-An illustration of the overall network architecture is presented in Figure~\ref{fig:model_overview}.
-We present a summary of different NAT variants and their key differences in Table~\ref{tab:nat_variants}.
+Since the tokenizer downsamples by a factor of $4$, our model produces feature maps of sizes $\frac{h}{4} \times \frac{w}{4}$, $\frac{h}{8} \times \frac{w}{8}$, $\frac{h}{16} \times \frac{w}{16}$, and $\frac{h}{32} \times \frac{w}{32}$.
+This change is motivated by previous successful CNN structures, and followed by other hierarchical attention-based methods, such as PVT~\cite{wang2021pyramid}, ViL~\cite{zhang2021multi}, and Swin Transformer~\cite{liu2021swin}.
+Additionally, we use LayerScale~\cite{touvron2021going} for stability in larger variants.
+An illustration of the overall network architecture is presented in \cref{fig:model_overview}.
+We present a summary of different NAT variants in \cref{tab:nat_variants}.